garris/BackstopJS/README.md

 1. Set up a test config file: specify screen sizes and DOM selectors.
 2. Use BackstopJS to create reference screenshots.
 3. Make some changes to your CSS or add new DOM components.
 4. Run a test.
-BackstopJS creates a set of *test* screenshots and any changes show up in a nice report.
+BackstopJS creates a set of *test* screenshots and compares them with the *reference screenshots* you made in step 2 above.
+Any unwanted/unforeseen changes show up in a nice report.

 ##Backstory: